 Capitol Reef National Park

-- The park's highest elevation is 8,960 near Billings Pass, lowest elevation is 3,877 feet at Halls Creek.
+- Capitol Reef's highest elevation is 8,960 feet near Billings Pass, lowest elevation is 3,877 feet at Halls Creek.

-- Current entrance fees are $20 per vehicle or $10 per individual on foot or bike and passes are valid for 7 days.
+- Capitol Reef entrance fees are $20 per vehicle or $10 per individual on foot or bike and passes are valid for 7 days.
 Fees and/or passes can be obtained online at the National Parks Service website.
 The lifetime pass is still one of the best bargains available.

 Where is Capitol Reef?